Dips at small sizes for topological graph obstruction sets: Knotless embedding obstructions of size 23

+To complete the proof of Theorem~\ref{thm:TheThree}, it remains only to show that all proper minors of $G_1$, $G_2$ and $G_3$ are nIK.

+First we argue that no proper minor of $G_1$ is IK.
+Up to isomorphism, there are 12 minors obtained by contracting or deleting a single edge.
+Each of these is 2-apex, except for the MMN2A graph $H_1$.
+By Lemma~\ref{lem:2apex}, a 2-apex graph is nIK and Figure~\ref{fig:H1H2} gives a knotless embedding of $H_1$ (as we have verified using Naimi's program findEasyKnots, see~\cite{NW}).
+This shows that all proper minors of $G_1$ are nIK.

+Next we argue that no proper minor of $G_2$ is IK.
+Up to isomorphism, there are 26 minors obtained by deleting or contracting an edge of $G_2$.
+Each of these is 2-apex, except for the MMN2A graph $H_2$.
+Since $H_2$ has a knotless embedding as shown in Figure~\ref{fig:H1H2}, then, similar to the argument for $G_1$, all proper minors of $G_2$ are nIK.

-We have just shown that $G_2$ is IK, so Lemma~\ref{lem:tyyt} implies $G_3$ is also.
-It remains to show that no proper minor is IK.
+It remains to argue that no proper minor of $G_3$ is IK.
 Up to isomorphism, there are 26 minors obtained by deleting or contracting an edge of $G_3$.
-Each of these is 2-apex but for the graph $H_2$, for which a knotless embedding is given in Figure~\ref{fig:H1H2}.
-This shows that the proper minors of $G_2$ are nIK.
-This completes the argument that $G_3$ is MMIK.
+Each of these is 2-apex, except for the MMN2A graph $H_2$ which is nIK.
+Similar to the previous cases, all proper minors of $G_3$ are nIK.
+This completes the proof of Theorem~\ref{thm:TheThree}.